shon-Rocky/Financial-Analyst-Crew/readme.md

 Financial Analyst Crew
 =====================

-Financial Analyst Crew is a analysis tool designed to research and analyze companies using  technologies such as Langchain, and Groq.
+Financial Analyst Crew is a analysis tool designed to research and analyze companies using  technologies such as Langchain,CrewAi, and Groq.
 It leverages SEC API to fetch and analyze 10-Q and 10-K forms, providing valuable insights into company financials.

 Features